 4. You’ll land on the Display & Sounds page.

-5. Now, scroll all the way down and click on the HDMI CEC Device Control option to turn it off.
+5. Now, scroll down and click on the HDMI CEC Device Control option to turn it off.

-6. Lastly, double-check the current status of the HDMI CEC Device Control option and make sure it’s set to OFF.
+6. Lastly, double-check the HDMI CEC Device Control option’s current status and ensure it’s OFF.

-Once you have turned off the HDMI CEC Device Control option, restart your Fire TV and reboot your TV.
-Chances are, the restarting issue would be fixed.
-But if you are still encountering the issue, keep marching forward and applying the upcoming fixes one by one.
+Once you have turned off the HDMI CEC Device Control option, restart your Fire TV.
+The restarting issue will likely be fixed.
+But if you are still encountering the issue, move on to the next solution.

 Update Your Device’s Firmware

 People on the internet have reported that updating their FireStick to the latest firmware has resolved the restarting issue.
-So, if you are one the same boat, it’s time to update your device to the latest software.
+So, if you are in the same boat, it’s time to update your device to the newest software.

 Uninstall Unused & Incompatible Applications

-Unused applications on your Amazon Fire TV don’t just overload the storage but can tinker with your operating system, causing the restarting issue.
-Even if you aren’t using them, they can run in the background, eat your device’s memory, slow down the performance, and you know what’s next.
+Unused applications on your Amazon Fire TV overload the storage and can also interfere with your operating system, causing the restarting issue.
+Even if you aren’t using them, they can run in the background, eat your device’s memory, slow down performance, and you know what’s next.

 Furthermore, having too many applications on your Amazon FireStick can fill up its storage space.
 This leads to the OS files not correctly executing their operations as they have to work under very limited storage.
 Next up, if you have installed incompatible apps on your FireStick, they can also set off the restarting issue.